dxw/whippet/readme.md

 - Sort out whippet-server
 - whippet console (using php --auto-prepend-file=init.php -a?)
   - easier to do after we've sorted out whippet-server
   - No wait. wpcli does this. wp shell!
+Can we use that?
 - Add some way to provide a helpful description in a generator
 - whippet generate with no arguments should print an error message

 ## Later

-- whippet generate theme|app
+- whippet generate theme
 - whippet console --ruby
   - See also phpsh.org, which looks nicer than php -a but requires Python
 - whippet server